creativeslice/goldenegg-public/README.md

 The example files above would be contained in: `/components/componentName/`.

-### /components_OFF

-In the repo, this is used to hold non-default components that can be used in your project.
-In the final project, this can be deleted to avoid confusion.

 ### /acf-json

 Will hold JSON definitions of any ACF groups created.
 Allows them to be version controlled.